-Quick Note: In that past, Google has changed how this works and the naming scheme.
-At one point it was called Google Local, it was also once a part of the Google Plus+ ecosystem, but now it has all been de-coupled and separated into just Google My Business.
+Quick Note: In the past, Google has changed how this works and the naming scheme.
+At one point it was called Google Local, it was also once a part of the Google Plus+ ecosystem, but now it has all been de-coupled and separated into just Google Business Profile.

-First, Head to this link and click Start Now.
+First, head to this link and click “Manage Now”.

-An important reminder: for a more professional touch, use your business domain email as your login (read: not @gmail.com, @yahoo.com, or any other general email client).
+An important reminder: for a more professional touch, use your business domain email as your login (for example, not @gmail.com, @yahoo.com, or any other general email client).